-- 1 Make sure the systems where you want to install VCS meet the installation requirements. - See "Important preinstallation information for VCS" on page 35. - 2 Make sure the preinstallation tasks are completed. - See "Performing preinstallation tasks" on page 61. - 3 Copy the response file to one of the cluster systems where you want to install VCS. - See "Sample response file for installing VCS" on page 192. - 4 Edit the values of the response file variables as necessary. - See "Response file variables to install VCS" on page 190.
+- 1 Make sure the systems where you want to install VCS meet the installation requirements. - See "Important preinstallation information for VCS" on page 33. - 2 Make sure the preinstallation tasks are completed. - See "Performing preinstallation tasks" on page 56. - 3 Copy the response file to one of the cluster systems where you want to install VCS. - 4 Edit the values of the response file variables as necessary.

-- Mount the product disc and navigate to the directory that contains the installation program. - Start the installation from the system to which you copied the response file.
-For example: - # ./installer -responsefile /tmp/response_file - # ./installvcs<version> -responsefile /tmp/response_file
+- 5 Mount the product disc and navigate to the directory that contains the installation program. - Start the installation from the system to which you copied the response file.
+For example: - # ./installer -responsefile /tmp/response file - # ./installvcs -responsefile /tmp/response file

-Where <version > is the specific release version and /tmp/response file is the response file's full path name.
+Where /tmp/response file is the response file's full path name.